coincar-sim/sim_sample_planning_ros_tool/README.md

 Sample planning module for a vehicle in the simulation framework.

 #### planner
-* plans a trajectory with a constant offset of the lanelet bound
+* plans a trajectory with a constant offset of the lanelet bound, not collision free!

 ## Installation
 * this package is part of the simulation framework
-* see simulation_management_ros_tool for installation and more details
+* see [coincarsim_getting_started](https://github.com/coincar-sim/coincarsim_getting_started) for installation and more details

 ## Usage
 * started within the a vehicle launchfile of the simulation_initialization_ros_tool